MirrorFly/MirrorFly-Flutter-plugin/README.md

 ### Step 2: Install packages

-Installing the Chat Plugin is a simple process if you’re familiar with using external packages or Plugin’s in your projects.
+Installing the Mirrorfly Plugin is a simple process if you’re familiar with using external packages or Plugin’s in your projects.
 Follow the steps below via `pub`.

 - Add following dependency in `pubspec.yaml`.